 Corporate Partner, London

-"I specialise in advising our sovereign and government related and infrastructure clients on their international investments, coordinating transactions across multiple jurisdictions, combining international best practice with the specific requirements of local laws."
+"I specialise in advising sponsor and sponsor-backed clients on their infrastructure (core and non-core) and long-term sponsor investments, with a particular focus on digital infrastructure coordinating transactions and assisting in competitive processes across multiple jurisdictions, combining international best practice with the specific requirements of local laws and regulatory requirements."

 Education and qualifications

-David is a corporate partner in the London office's financial sponsors group and co-head of the sovereign wealth fund sector team.
-David recently returned from heading the firm’s Abu Dhabi office and he continues to act regularly for Middle Eastern clients and clients investing in the Middle East.
+David is a corporate partner in the London office's financial sponsors group and co-head of the firm’s Telecoms, Media and Business Services sector team.
+David regularly works on transactions in the infrastructure sector, with a particular focus on digital infrastructure.

-He advises on public and private mergers and acquisitions, financial sponsor exits (including equity capital markets transactions), joint ventures, carve-outs, co-investments and consortium deals, often with a cross-border element.
-He also advises international clients (financial and strategic) on their Middle Eastern investments, helping them navigate the complexity of executing deals successfully in the region.
+He advises on mergers and acquisitions, consortium deals, co-investments, financial sponsor exits (including equity capital markets transactions), joint ventures and carve-outs, often with a cross-border element.

 David has advised on a variety of financial sponsor, infrastructure and Middle East-related corporate deals.
 These include advising: